quantum-tinkerer/MeanFi/DESIGN.md

 ## Numerical methods

-For each momentum, the density is the Fermi function of `A = H(k) - mu Q`.
-`Q = I` normally; BdG uses the electron/hole charge diagonal.
+For each momentum, the density is the Fermi function of `A = H(k) - mu Q`. `Q = I` normally; BdG uses the electron/hole charge diagonal.
 Filling searches use a bracket and verify the charge residual.
 A small chemical-potential step alone does not establish convergence.

 Normal zero-temperature calculations use `FermiSimplex`. `UniformGrid` supports normal and BdG models, with direct diagonalization or positive-temperature sparse AAA/MUMPS evaluation on a prescribed mesh.
-Adaptive grids compare nested and shifted meshes.
+Adaptive grids compare coarse and fine integrals on nested meshes. `initial_nk` selects the starting mesh; otherwise UniformGrid starts with four points per axis and FermiSimplex with three vertices per axis.
 Prescribed meshes provide no integration error estimate.

 For Hermitian `A`, a scalar Fermi-function error bounds every density entry:

 `max_ij |[r(A)-f(A)]_ij| <= ||r(A)-f(A)||_2 = max_spectrum |r-f|`.

-AAA therefore targets the worst density-matrix element through the scalar Fermi function.
-A weighted charge trace can accumulate errors, so the scalar tolerance also respects the charge budget divided by the absolute trace-weight sum.
+AAA controls the worst density-matrix element through the scalar Fermi function, using the policy's `matrix_function_tol` independently of the momentum-integration target. `matrix_function_error` reports the sampled achieved scalar error for the returned density; direct diagonalization and FermiSimplex report None for this approximation estimate.
+A weighted charge trace can accumulate errors, so filling searches also constrain the fit to one quarter of the filling-residual budget divided by the absolute trace-weight sum.
+Fixed-mu fits use only the matrix-function target.
 Mesh-integration and SCF residual checks remain separate.

 AAA uses a small adaptive fitting grid and a dense validation grid; QR reduces its denominator solve to a small SVD.
 Its acceptance depends only on the Fermi function.
 Scalar checks and mesh estimates are empirical, not rigorous bounds between sampled points.
 Independent dense references also check matrix errors.

 Entropy is diagnostic.
 Charge searches skip its fit; density evaluation fits entropy residues on the accepted density poles without changing those poles.
-`errors.entropy_approximation` reports the sampled scalar entropy error in per-orbital units.
+`errors.entropy_approximation` reports the sampled scalar entropy error per orbital.
 This error can be much larger than the density target and must be considered when comparing sparse free energies.
 It never controls acceptance, mesh refinement, or EDIIS.
 Band energy uses the density resolvents.

 One bounded scalar fit can be shared across k-points and chemical potentials.
 Numeric factors belong to one Hamiltonian and chemical potential.
 Density, energy and entropy reuse those factors; retained storage remains bounded.

 ## Interaction and SCF

 Write `delta = rho - reference`.
 The correction is `W[delta]` and the interaction energy is `Tr(W[delta] delta)/(2N)` normally.
 BdG uses the normal and conjugate pairing contraction with Nambu counting applied once.
 The one-body term always uses the actual density.
 References define a modified interaction model, not an energy difference from the reference.
 Both complete density dictionaries and selected results are accepted; every required entry is checked.
 A normal N-orbital reference in a BdG model specifies zero reference pairing.

 EDIIS is the default and minimizes internal energy over convex density history.
 The interaction energy of pairwise density differences supplies its exact quadratic curvature; reference offsets cancel.
 A small history objective is prepared once per update.
 Entropy and free energy do not enter the optimization.
-SCF stops on the density-parameter residual, or raises at its iteration limit.
+SCF stops on the largest reconstructed complex density-entry residual, or raises at its iteration limit.
 Users explicitly compose solver calls to change methods.
 Failures retain the last accepted result when available.

 ## Units, accuracy, and verification